-SIR WALTER LAWRY BULLER
+SIR WALTER LAWRY BULLER 1838-1906

-JOB: Lawyer/ornithologist

-COUNTRY: New Zealand
+JOB: Lawyer/ornithologist COUNTRY: New Zealand

 Buller developed an interest in natural history, especially birds, as a child.
 He went on to write A History of the Birds of New Zealand (1872-73), and later published several updated versions.
 Buller's books reflect the 19th-century passion for shooting birds to display in private collections, which sadly involved the destruction of rare species.
-Buller's But he added a huge amount to our knowledge of New
+But he added a huge amount to our knowledge of N huge amount to our knowledge of New Zealand's bird life.
+In 1893, a species of albatross found in the South Pacific was named after him.